smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 * **Supervised Learning**<a name="SL"></a>: Supervised learning is a task of learning a function that can map an unseen input to an output as accurately as possible based on the example input-output pairs known as training data.
   * Also see: [Classification](#Classification) \| [Regression](#Regression)
   * Useful links: [Coursera Video Explanation](https://www.coursera.org/lecture/machine-learning/supervised-learning-1VkCb) \| [Supervised Learning Wiki](https://en.wikipedia.org/wiki/Supervised_learning)
 * **Support Vector Machine**<a name="SVM"></a>: Support Vector Machine (SVM), in simplest terms, is a classification algorithm which aims to find a decision boundary that separates two classes such that the closest data points from either class are as far as possible.
-Having a good margin between two classes contributes to robustness and generalizability of SVM.
+Having a good margin between the two classes contributes to robustness and generalizability of SVM.
   * Also see: [Hinge Loss](#HL)
   * Useful links: [Blog post by Me](https://rishabhmisra.github.io/Introduction-to-Support-Vector-Machines-Motivation-and-Basics/) \| [Video Lecture by Patrick Winston](https://www.youtube.com/watch?v=_PwhiWxHK8o)

 [Back to Top](#top)

 ## T<a name="T"></a>
 * **T-Test**<a name="TT"></a>: The t-test is one type of inferential statistics that is used to determine whether there is a significant difference between the means of two groups.
-T-test assumes that the two groups follow normal distribution and calculates the t-value (extension of [z-score](#ZS)), which is inextricably linked to certain probability value (p-value).
-P-value denotes the likelihood of two distribution being the same and if the value is below a certain agreed upon threshold, t-test concludes that the two distributions are sufficiently different.
+T-test assumes that the two groups follow a normal distribution and calculates the t-value (extension of [z-score](#ZS)), which is inextricably linked to certain probability value (p-value).
+P-value denotes the likelihood of two distribution being the same and if the value is below a certain agreed-upon threshold, t-test concludes that the two distributions are sufficiently different.
   * Useful links: [Blog post by University of Connecticut](https://researchbasics.education.uconn.edu/t-test/) \| [Description on investopedia](https://www.investopedia.com/terms/t/t-test.asp)
 * **True Positive Rate**<a name="TPR"></a>: Same as [Recall](#Recall).
 * **True Negative Rate**<a name="TNR"></a>: Same as [Specificity](#Specificity).